 The first line of defense for these problems is a generator.

-The generators range from small recreational units that go for a few hundred dollars, to big standby generators that can power the whole house and can cost up to $5,000.
+The generators range from small recreational units for a few hundred dollars to big standby generators that can power the whole house and cost up to $5,000.

-Different scenarios of a power outage and the size of the generator you can choose.
+Different scenarios of a power outage and the generator size you can choose.

 1. Power Outages Occur Frequently